 Blood transfusion and organ transplantation — Nowadays, it is extremely rare for hepatitis B to be spread through blood transfusion or organ transplantation.
 Blood and organ donors are carefully screened for markers of hepatitis infection.
 (See "Patient education: Blood donation and transfusion (Beyond the Basics)".)

 In the hospital — In the hospital, hepatitis B virus can spread from one patient to another or from a patient to a doctor or nurse if there is an accidental needle stick.
 It is rare for a doctor/nurse to pass hepatitis B to a patient.
 Wearing gloves, eye protection, a face mask, and washing hands can help to prevent spreading the virus.
+Discarding needles and syringes after use and proper sterilization of surgical equipment also prevents spread of the virus.

 HEPATITIS B SYMPTOMS

 Symptoms due to hepatitis B vary.
 After a person is first infected with hepatitis B, they can develop a flu-like illness that includes fever, abdominal pain, fatigue, decreased appetite, nausea, and in some cases yellowing of the skin and eyes (jaundice).
 In the most severe cases, liver failure can develop, which is characterized by jaundice, fluid accumulation (swelling in the legs or abdomen), and confusion.
 However, many patients do not develop symptoms, particularly if the infection occurs in infants and children.
-Not having symptoms does not necessarily mean that the infection is under control.
+Not having symptoms does not necessarily mean the person is not infected or that the infection is under control.
 Most people with chronic hepatitis B have no symptoms until their liver disease is at a late stage.
 The most common early symptom is feeling tired.
 Everyone with chronic hepatitis B is at increased risk of developing complications, including liver scarring (called cirrhosis when the scarring is severe) and liver cancer.
 (See "Patient education: Cirrhosis (Beyond the Basics)".)

 Acute hepatitis B — After a person is first infected with hepatitis B, they are said to have acute hepatitis.
 Most people with acute hepatitis B recover uneventfully.